shreyash-rau/RacLoop_PySpark/README.md

-# Heart Disease Prediction Using PySpark
+# Heart Disease Data Preprocessing and Feature Engineering using Apache Spark

+## Background
+Cardiovascular diseases are among the leading causes of mortality worldwide.
+Early detection and analysis of heart disease risk factors are crucial for effective treatment and prevention strategies.
+The availability of large datasets with patient health records presents an opportunity to develop predictive models that can assist in identifying high-risk individuals.
+However, before applying machine learning models, it is essential to preprocess the data and engineer relevant features to enhance the model's performance.

-## Project Overview
+## Objective

-This project utilizes Apache Spark's PySpark library to analyze and predict heart disease based on several clinical parameters.
-The project processes data, builds a logistic regression model, and evaluates its predictive accuracy, focusing on a dataset containing various heart disease indicators.
+The goal of this project is to preprocess and transform a dataset containing heart disease- related variables using Apache Spark.
+The dataset includes attributes such as age, gender, chest pain

 ## Notebook Workflow